Rebozo Closing Ceremony

 A Sacred Ritual for Postpartum Healing & Renewal

-Bringing a baby into the world is a profound transformation—physically, emotionally, and spiritually.
-The postpartum period deserves just as much care as pregnancy and birth.
-The Rebozo Closing Ceremony is a deeply restorative, intentional practice designed to honor and nurture your body as you transition into this new chapter of parenthood.
-After an extended period of being open, open in the body to carry a baby, opening for birth, this closing ceremony communicates closure to the body as it heals.
+Designed to honour and nurture your body as you transition into this new chapter of parenthood.
+After an extended period of being open; open in the body from carrying a baby, opening for birth, this closing ceremony communicates closure to the body as it heals.

 This ceremony is ideal for postpartum parents seeking: